ultush/brown-nature-network/immigrant-charities-canada.md

 Another important factor is if a charity categorizes itself as an organization providing Immigrant Services, it is not classifying itself  as an organization that provides environmental services.
 Therefore organizations that have multiple purposes are not able to classify themselves into these multiple categories.

+The following list of tables is long and exhaustive, there were a total of 31 Categories of Charities and 252 subcategories in 2018 allowed by the CRA.
+The purpose of providing the complete list here is to demonstrate what categories are available, and what categories have been developed to a greater level of detail, while simultaneously what categories and subcategories have remain undeveloped.

 ##### Category_code 0001: Organizations Relieving Poverty